 Grant Emmel oversees all church, school, and cemetery building and real estate projects in the diocese in addition to assisting the Vicar General with special projects.

 Michael Senglaub assists the CFO with Chancery matters ranging from the Fair Labor Standards Act, establishing Friends of Schools Corporations, income taxation of priests, diocesan-wide data management, and further, assists with parish level special projects.
-Additionally, handles all Chancery accounts payable and invoice processing as it pertains to the priest pension plan, priest health insurance, assessment, and diocesan self-insurance program.
+Additionally, he handles all Chancery accounts payable and invoice processing as it pertains to the priest pension plan, priest health insurance, assessment, and diocesan self-insurance program.

 Amanda Schroeder serves parishes throughout the diocese by conducting financial reviews.
 Her mission is to ensure parishes adopt a common platform for recording transactions and issuance of financial reports.
 In addition, working with parish pastors and bookkeepers, she offers suggestions to control expenses and enhance revenue.